-(B) Notice of Method of Recording.
-With at least two days’ written notice to the deponent and other parties, any party may designate another method for recording the testimony in addition to a certified reporter.
+(C) Additional Method.
+With at least two days prior written notice to the deponent and other parties, any other party may designate another method for recording the testimony in addition to that specified in the original notice.
 Unless the parties agree or the court orders otherwise, that party bears the expense of the additional recording.

 (4) By Remote Means.
-The parties may agree, or the court may order that a deposition be taken by telephone or other remote means.
-The deposition takes place where the deponent answers the questions, but an Arizona certified court reporter may record the testimony in Arizona.
+The parties may agree or the court may order that a deposition be taken by telephone or other remote means.
+For the purposes of this rule and Rules 28(a), 37(a)(2), 45(b)(3)(B), and 45(e), the deposition takes place where the deponent answers the questions.
 If the deponent is not in the officer’s physical presence, the officer may nonetheless place the deponent under oath or affirmation with the same force and effect as if the deponent was in the officer’s physical presence.

-(c) Examination and Cross-Examination; Record of the Examination; Objections; Conferences Between Deponent and Counsel.
+(c) Examination and Cross-Examination; Record of the Examination; Objections; Conferences Between Deponent and Counsel; Written Questions.